 Questions asked during the interview must be selected from the listed mentioned in Section B.8.2.
 However, the Hiring Committee may ask follow-up questions designed to elicit a clearer response from the applicant, eliminate confusion or address an area of concern or uncertainty that may arise.

 Follow up questions that elicit a specific response or bring information unrelated to something previously mentioned into the interview are not permitted within an interview.

+It is required that a minimum of one question pertaining to EDI (Equity, Diversity, and Inclusion) be asked for all Engineering Society senior leadership interviews.

+Senior leadership positions include, but are not limited to, Director, Orientation Chair, and Service Head Manager positions.

+Appropriate questions may follow one of the following structures:

+i.
+“With regards to Equity, Diversity, and Inclusion, what are you doing to educate yourself and eliminate systemic issues?”

+ii.
+“As __X position__, what will you do to improve Equity, Diversity, and Inclusion?”

+iii.
+“What would you change at Queen’s University and/or the Engineering Faculty/Society to improve EDI?"

+Approval of questions must be given through consultation with the Director of Human Resources or Vice President of Student Affairs prior to the posting of interview times.

 Each member of the Hiring Committee must communicate all perceived conflicts of interest to the other committee members prior to the interview.